edinburghhacklab/dali-pcb/README.rst

 switches and rotary encoders.
 There are multiple overlapping pin headers for flexibility in how these are used.

-Pin headers for FTDI UART connections are provided for the ESP32-S3 microcontroller and the DALI bus (which can only be used when the microcontroller is disconnected).
+A pin header for FTDI UART connections is provided but this only attached to the ESP32-S3 microcontrollers.
+The DALI bus also has a 3.3V UART pin header which can only be used when the microcontroller is disconnected.

 .. image:: render/IO-sch.svg
    :alt: I/O schematic